Benawi/Vet-clinic-database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I  would like to thank the Microverse program for providing us with this great chance.
+- I  thank the Microverse program for giving us this great chance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>